 The feature that sold me on the Baby Lock Imagine was the jet air feature.
 At the time of purchase, Baby Lock was the only company that had this feature, now you can find the jet air threading feature on the Janome, and Juki, as well.

 PS.
-I am not affiliate with Janome or with Baby Lock.
+I am not affiliated with Janome or with Baby Lock.
 This is just an honest review of my purchase.

 Althought the overlock is not essential to have in your sewing room, it is certainly a helpful machine to have working side by side with your regular machine.

 This was my very first serger I purchased about 30 years ago.
 I was so happy to have it, I can't tell you how much I used it.
 It still works but I don't use it any more as I have two other sergers that are used constantly.